Student Health Office

-- Archbishop John Carroll High School requires a physical examination, including all immunizations, for all new students to Carroll and all eleventh graders.
-Physical forms are due the first day of school.
+Archbishop John Carroll High School requires a physical examination, including all immunizations, for all new students to Carroll and all 11th grade students.
+Physical forms are due before the first day of school.
 Forms may be submitted up to one year prior to the opening of the school term.
 Examinations done by a family physician within one year prior to the opening of the school term are acceptable by state regulations.
-Student Physical Form.

-- The only medications that are on hand in the Health Room for students are acetaminophen (Tylenol), Ibuprofen (Advil/ Motrin), and Tums.
+The only medications that are on hand in the Health Room for students are acetaminophen (Tylenol), Ibuprofen (Advil/ Motrin), and Tums.
 Parental permission must be given before any of these medications can be administered.
 Please complete the the Emergency Information Card to give the Health Office permission to administer the above medications.

-- Please notify the school nurse if there are any medication changes.
+Please notify the school nurse of any medication changes.

 Allergies/ Asthma / Diabetes

 All students who have asthma and/or allergies, either mild or severe, have the option of keeping a back-up inhaler and/or epi-pen in the Health Office.
 This is advisable because students might get separated from their medications.
 This can happen even to the most responsible student.
 If you wish to have an extra inhaler and/or epi-pen in the Health Room in case of an emergency, please turn in the proper paperwork and medication to the school nurse.

 Diabetics should also have extra supplies in school just in case the student runs out or is separated from his/her supplies.
 Please contact the school nurse to discuss this individually.

 Parents whose child has specific health concerns are advised to schedule an appointment or phone conversation with the school nurse before the start of school.